scikit-hep/uproot3/README.rst

    immediately return a future
 -  **executor=None**, **blocking=False**: not useful but not excluded.

-Although parallel processing has been integrated into uproot’s design, it only provides a performance improvement in cases that are dominated by read time in non-Python functions.
+Although parallel processing has been integrated into Uproot’s design, it only provides a performance improvement in cases that are dominated by read time in non-Python functions.
 Python’s `Global Interpreter Lock <https://realpython.com/python-gil/>`__ (GIL) severely limits